 HP Envy x2, $649.99

-It was once expensive to outfit the family with Microsoft’s office suite; plus, installation was a time-consuming chore.
+IIt was once expensive to outfit the family with Microsoft’s office suite; plus,it involved a time-consuming installation chore.
 Not anymore.
-The latest version of Microsoft Office is the best yet and you can buy the entire suite — Word, Excel, OneNote, PowerPoint, Publisher, Outlook, and Access — for the entire family for $99.99 a year (or $9.99 a month) and install it on five different computers or tablets right from the web.
-Even better, if your student is going off to college, Microsoft Office 365 University is $79.99 for a four-year subscription, good for two devices.
-And now the installation is quick and easy enough for a middle schooler to manage.
+The latest version of Microsoft Office is the best yet and you can buy the entire suite — Word, Excel, OneNote, PowerPoint, Publisher, Outlook, and Access – for the entire family for $99 a year (or $10 a month) and install it on five different computers or tablets right from the Web.
+Even better, if your student is going off to college, Microsoft Office 365 University is $80 for a four-year subscription, good for two devices.
+And the installation is now quick and easy enough for a middle schooler to handle.
 Your kids will have the best tools available for writing, creating spreadsheets and graphs, designing publications, building presentations, and keeping track of their calendars.
-Be sure to explore OneNote, a digital three-ring notebook that keeps track of ideas in whatever form they take: video, web clippings, audio, photos, emails, drawings, or typed thoughts.
+Be sure to explore OneNote, a digital three-ring notebook that keeps track of ideas in whatever form they take: video, Web clippings, audio, photos, emails, drawings, or typed thoughts.
 It will sync across all your computers or mobile devices so your student can capture an idea anywhere and access it from everywhere.
-It’s as familiar as a three-ring binder — but far more powerful — and a fantastic way not only to keep track of schoolwork but to keep the whole family connected.
+It’s as familiar as a three-ring binder — but far more powerful — and a fantastic way to not only keep track of schoolwork but to also keep the whole family connected.

 Office 365 Home Premium 2013, $99.99 a year

-If you’re looking to save on greenbacks but still want access to the world of iPad coolness, the mini is your answer: so compact it could either fit in the small hands of a child or slip easily into the messenger bag of a college student — and the price is far easier to justify for a student than a full-sized iPad.
+If you’re looking to save on greenbacks but still want access to the world of iPad and coolness, the Mini is your answer: so compact it could fit the either the small hands of a child or slip easily into the messenger bag of a college student, the price is far easier to justify for a student than a full-sized iPad.
 What’s more, with the 300,000 educational apps available in the iTunes App Store and the vast learning resources at iTunes U, this slim device could be the key that unlocks the joy of learning.
-A textbook may induce snoring, but what kid would be bored by an immersive visual romp back to the Jurassic period for a peek at the dinosaur population (Dino Walk: Continental Drift; $2.99), a fast-paced spy game where math facts are the key to advancing (Operation Math; $2.99), or apps that explore science, physics, and history?
-How about a free, online course at UCLA or MIT?
-All are available and range from free to a few dollars in the iTunes Store.
+A text book may induce snoring, but what kid would be bored by an immersive visual romp back to the Cambrian Age for a peek at the dinosaur population (Dinosaur Walk; iTunes, $2.99),a fast-paced spy game where math facts are the key to advancing, calculators, games that teach, apps that explore science, physics, and history?
+Or how about a free, online course at UCLA or MIT?
+All are available, and range from free to a few dollars in the iTunes Store.
 Schools are embracing this device as a learning tool, why shouldn’t you?

 This highly portable 7” tablet is lovely, slender, and a delight to use.
 Plus, the price is hard to resist — even if you’re shopping for a young student.
 This slick tablet will deliver the thousands of educational tools in the Android market, as well as social media, books, entertainment, communications tools, and games right to his fingertips — even when your home computer is occupied.
 In fact, with Google Now to help him stay organized, he may even become a better student.
 “Class starts in 15 minutes,” Google Now will warn (if he has a data plan) on his home screen when he’s parked in the downtown Starbucks and psych class is imminent.
 “It will take 10 minutes to get there.”
 (How great is that to have the nagging come from his tech device and not from you?)
 Or, if he’s lost in math, a tap will take him to the Khan Academy, or YouTube Edu can help him find learning (and humor) in bite-sized portions.
 (Don’t believe me?
 Check out Crashcourse.)